What’s the relationship between IoT and big data?

-The industrial IoT (IIoT) is a rapidly expanding segment of the wider IoT, and it’s generating massive amounts of data.
-Putting that data together can be tricky, since the typical factory encompasses information from a conglomeration of legacy machines, cutting edge sensors, and manually entered data.
+In a smart factory, pulling together data can be tricky since the typical manufacturing facility encompasses information from a conglomeration of legacy machines, IoT sensors, and manually entered data.
 IoT gateways equipped with edge analytics can help to streamline data flowing from different sources — often in different formats — and perform initial analyses and data cleansing before sending it to the cloud.
 At the enterprise cloud level, the factory data undergo more in-depth analyses.
-The organization’s data science team, equipped with AI and machine learning tools, can then interpret the data and make recommendations for process adjustments that can increase efficiencies.
+The organization’s data science team, equipped with AI and machine learning tools, can then interpret the data and make recommendations for process adjustments to increase efficiency and productivity.

 Retailers are using IoT devices to track assets, supply chain information, customer behavior, and more.
 For example, a retailer that sources product materials from multiple locations could equip shipping containers with IoT sensors to monitor movement and ensure that the materials remain in a temperature-controlled environment.
-Viewed as a whole, the data paints a big picture of the supply chain and can be analyzed to reveal insights about how to increase efficiencies or streamline sourcing and assembly.
+Viewed as a whole, the data paints a picture of the supply chain and can be analyzed to reveal insights about how to increase efficiencies or streamline sourcing and assembly.